 However, surgery for degenerative meniscus tears remains controversial and the management has shifted to preservation and repair of the meniscus.
 An expert panel made a strong recommendation against arthroscopic surgery for degenerative knee disease based on a review of current studies.
 They found that among patients with degenerative medial meniscus tears that results of knee arthroscopy was no better than exercise therapy (Siemienjuk et al. 2017).

-There remains a lack of treatment alternatives for patients who have failed conservative management.
+There remains a lack of nonsurgical treatments for patients who have failed conservative management.

 Orthobiologic treatments include platelet rich plasma (PRP) injections and mesenchymal stromal cell (MSC) based therapies.
 MSCs can be harvested form bone marrow concentrate or adipose tissue.
 MSCs act as trophic mediators and secrete a variety of growth factors and cytokines that stimulate tissue intrinsic reparative or stem cells to heal tissue (Caplan & Dennis, 2006).